hfrdmnk/dominikhofer_me/src/content/posts/feel-good-productivity.md

 ---
-title: "From the Shelf: Feel Good Productivity by Ali Abdaal"
+title: 'From the Shelf: Feel Good Productivity by Ali Abdaal'
 type: post
 tags:
   - Book
   - Productivity
 date: 2024-03-18
-lastUpdated: 2024-06-05
 excerpt: Feel Good Productivity by Ali Abdaal (2023) is a book about how to live a healthy and productive life without all the stress.
 ---